-The cost of prescription sunglasses depends on the types of frames, style, brand, and hinges you choose.
-A search on GlassesUSA shows that some glasses can cost as little as $28, while others retail for $1,538.
+The cost of prescription sunglasses depends on the type of frame, style, brand and hinges you choose in combination with your prescription.
+A search on GlassesUSA shows that some glasses can cost as little as $25, while others retail for $648.

-High-end designer brands are usually more expensive, and lesser known brands are cheapest.
-Many retailers offer promotions and discount codes that can help you save money.
+High-end designer brands are usually more expensive, and lesser-known brands cost less.
+Most retailers offer promotions and discounts to save you money.

 - Oakley has some prescription sunglasses options for everyday use, but they also sell sunglasses meant for outdoor activities.
-Prices start at $372 and can go up to $602, per their website.
-If you enjoy skiing or snowboarding, these may be best for you.
+Prices start at $133 and can go up to $426 before discounts, according to its website.

-Haute couture designers, such as Stella McCartney, Prada, Versace, and Gucci, also sell prescription sunglasses.
-These can cost hundreds of dollars and may not be suitable for sports.
+On the other end of the spectrum, Haute couture designers, such as Stella McCartney, Prada, Versace, Gucci and other brands also sell prescription sunglasses.
+These can cost hundreds of dollars and are usually more well-suited for everyday walking-around wear.